-- i) The President's responsibilities are:
+i) The President's responsibilities are:

-- 1. Delegating authority and the forming of activity committees;
+1. Delegating authority and the forming of activity committees;

-- 2. Maintenance of Club Telephone Hotline;

-- 3. Public liaison with outside officials;
+- 2. Maintenance of Club Telephone Hotline; - 3.
+Public liaison with outside officials;

-- 4. Final interpretation of game rules;
+4. Final interpretation of game rules.
+All rulings must be recorded and submitted to senate, no later than the first event of November, to be reviewed and voted upon;

-- 5. Preparation of the Board meeting agenda;

-- 6. Service as honorary "King" at special events.
+- 5. Preparation of the Board meeting agenda; - 6.
+Service as honorary "King" at special events.